sardisnetwork/docs/dev/deploy.md

 ```
 #!/usr/bin/env bash
-/data/heco/geth-linux-amd64 \
+/data/sardis/geth-linux-amd64 \
---config /data/heco/config.toml  \
+--config /data/sardis/config.toml  \
---logpath /data/heco/logs \
+--logpath /data/sardis/logs \
 --syncmode full \
 --gcmode archive \
---verbosity 3  >> /data/heco/logs/systemd_chain_console.out 2>&1
+--verbosity 3  >> /data/sardis/logs/systemd_chain_console.out 2>&1
 ```

-If no any network flags were provided, the node will connect the heco-mainnet by default.
-If you want to connect to heco-testnet, add:
+If no any network flags were provided, the node will connect the sardis-mainnet by default.
+If you want to connect to sardis-testnet, add:

 ```
 --testnet